EMPHATICSoft/emphaticsoft/README.md

 1. Log into emphaticgpvm01.fnal.gov via kerberized ssh.
 If you have never used kerberos before, it is easy to install on most platforms (and usually most Linux- and unix-based OSs have this pre-installed).
 Replace the standard /etc/krb5.conf file with an appropriate file obtained from  https://authentication.fnal.gov/krb5conf/.

-2. After logging in, execute:
+2. After logging in, if it doesn't already exist, create the directory /emph/app/users/[username]:

+...
+mkdir /emph/app/users/[username]
+...

+3. Then execute:

 ```
 source /emph/app/setup/setup_emphatic.sh